 Forming friendships doesn’t always happen on group tours, sailing with Calabaza was special.

 I wouldn’t change a thing about my sunset cruise.
-Calabaza Sailing Cruises was incredible.
 The crew was attentive and passionate about their country and the ocean.
 Calabaza’s motto says it all, “We cannot change the wind, but we can adjust our sails.”

 With good reason, Calabaza Sailing Cruises makes me want to head back to Barbados.
 So if you’re still on the fence, take it from me, treat yourself!
 It was worth every penny.